Mail: Finn Brunton

 Insecurity Systems.
 Artforum, October 2013.

 Political and Ethical Perspectives on Data Obfuscation.
 With Helen Nissenbaum.
 In Privacy, Due Process and the Computational Turn: The Philosophy of Law Meets the Philosophy of Technology, ed.
 Mireille Hildebrandt, Katja De Vries.
-Routledge, forthcoming April 2013
+Routledge, 2013

 Chris Marker: 1921-2012.
 Radical Philosophy 176, Nov/Dec 2012